In order to be eligible to serve as members of the Penn Alumni Interview Program, all volunteers must:

 Alumni are not eligible to serve as a member of the Interview Program if they have a conflict of interest—either real or perceived.
 As such, volunteers must not:

-- work as educational/college consultants, or provide any services relating to college applications, such as essay writing, test prep, or application review—whether paid or unpaid;
+- work as educational/college consultants, or provide services relating to college applications, such as essay writing, test prep, or application review;

-- have a child who is a high school senior or applying to colleges, regardless of whether or not that child is applying to Penn;
+- have a child who is applying to college, regardless of whether that child is applying to Penn;

-- be employed by an admissions, financial aid, development, or other related office at Penn or at another undergraduate institution;
+- be employed by an admissions or development office, either at Penn or at another undergraduate institution;

 - interview for any other undergraduate institution in the same admissions cycle (i.e., a person with degrees from multiple universities may only conduct undergraduate interviews for one alma mater in a given year).

-Members with other potential conflicts of interest should discuss them with a staff member from the Penn Alumni Interview Program.
+Members with potential conflicts of interest or any other concerns about their eligibility should discuss them with a staff member from the Penn Alumni Interview Program.
+This may include:

 Note: We are not extending membership to certificate holders or other non-degree-holding alumni at this time.
 Alumni affiliate groups like Penn Parents are also ineligible, with the exception of parents who hold a degree from Penn.